purcellconsult/Code-Cool-Stuff-With-Python/readme.md

 # Code Cool Stuff With Python

-😎🎉  🎈 Welcome to the _Code Cool Stuff with Python_ online community :-). 🙂🎉🎈

 ![Code Cool Stuff With Python Ecover](https://github.com/purcellconsult/Code-Cool-Stuff-With-Python/blob/master/media/images/book/ccswp_ebook_cover.jpg#center)

-Forget boring theory and annoying quizzes that are made ONLY for academia.
-Let’s learn how to build cool stuff with python that impress your friends and get you hired.
+ Let's learn how to build cool stuff with python that impress your friends and get you hired.
 By the time you’re done you’ll build 12 REAL PROJECTS that force you to master the fundamentals of python while having fun to boot.
-So, be prepared to…

- - Have fun coding
- - Launch a career as a python developer
  - Acquire a new skill that lasts a lifetime

 Here's a taste of some of the fun programs you'll build…